robbyz512/dota2-minify/readme.md

 <hr>

-Optional: If you want to manually get Decompiler.exe and libSkiaSharp.dll
+**Optional**: If you want to manually get Decompiler.exe and libSkiaSharp.dll

 1. Open https://github.com/SteamDatabase/ValveResourceFormat/releases

-2. Download "Decompiler-windows-x64.zip" (Get latest or use 0.5.0 if you have problems)
+2. Download "Decompiler-windows-x64.zip" (Get latest or use 5.0 if you have problems)

 3. Extract both files into Minify folder.

-Optional: To compile project from source [Click Here for instructions](https://github.com/robbyz512/dota2-minify/wiki/Minify#compiling-minify)
+**Optional**: To compile project from source [Click Here for instructions](https://github.com/robbyz512/dota2-minify/wiki/Minify#compiling-minify)

 <p align="right">(<a href="#top">back to top</a>)</p>